 Pros and Cons of Trekking in Kilimanjaro

 I grew up around Kilimanjaro, went to school in the area, and remember hearing old stories from my grandparents about why Kibo was white on the top.
-As they told it, once upon a time Mawenzi and Uhuru were good friends until Mawenzi got angry and threw a stiff porridge atop of Uhuru, solidifying and staying put.
+As they told it, once upon a time Mawenzi and Uhuru were good friends until Mawenzi got angry and threw a stiff porridge atop of Uhuru—which solidified and stayed put.

 These stories accompanied me through my adult years as I worked odd jobs, guiding coffee tours, and driving tourists around town.
 The stories and the mountain’s towering presence over my everyday life (it is the tallest free-standing mountain in the world after all) is ultimately what kept me curious about the mountain and grew my desire to climb it one day.